Prothonotary warbler (Photo by Bill Hubick)

 Where is this species found?

-These warblers make their summer homes in forests comprised of tree species such as white oak, blackgum, willow and birch.
+These warblers make their summer homes in forests of tree species such as white oak, blackgum, willow and birch.
 All of these tree species can be found in Backus Woods — one of the last places in Canada that still supports a small population of breeding prothonotary warblers.

 In the winter months, prothonotary warblers can be found in the mangrove forests of Central America, the Dominican Republic, Puerto Rico, Ecuador, Columbia, Venezuela and Guyana.